Exorcist: Mandated Exorcists

 The Catechism of the Catholic Church states that: "Jesus performed exorcisms and from him the Church has received the power and office of exorcizing".
 The 1917 Code of Canon Law explicitly stated that the solemn exorcism of a person believed to be possessed may only be performed with the express authorisation of the local bishop or equivalent; "this permission is only to be given to priests of the highest repute".
 The revised 1983 Code of Canon Law similarly stated that the bishop is "to give this permission only to a presbyter who has piety, knowledge, prudence, and integrity of life."

 The Catholic Church's Rite of Exorcism was revised in 1999.
 Paragraph 13 of its introduction states that a priest can be appointed by the local Bishop either for a single act of exorcism, or to the permanent position of 'exorcist'.
 The Rite then specifies that whenever it uses the word exorcist without qualification, it indicates a priest mandated in this way.

 Among notable exorcists, Gabriele Amorth served as chief exorcist of the Diocese of Rome; he was the founder of the International Association of Exorcists.

+American exorcists whom have been featured on podcasts include Fr.
+Carlos Martins and Fr.
+Vincent Lampert.
+Fr.
+Carlos Martins stated that “1 confession is more powerful than 1,000 exorcisms” and Fr.
+Vincent Lampert also stated that only 1 out of every 5,000 inquiries for those seeking an exorcism were an actual case of demonic possession.